pheyse/LeinwandGF/README.md

 # Features and purpose
- - The framework is very easy to use
- -- LGF provides many features such as
+The framework is very easy to use.
+LGF provides many features such as:
- --- Screen scaling
+ - Screen scaling
- --- Images, fonts and animations
+ - Images, fonts and animations
- --- Running in Android and on Java Desktop (e.g. for faster development and testing)
+ - Running in Android and on Java Desktop (e.g. for faster development and testing)
- --- collision detection
+ - collision detection
- --- Scrolling
+ - Scrolling
- --- Text effects
+ - Text effects
- --- Saving and loading states
+ - Saving and loading states
- --- User input via touch mouse
+ - User input via touch mouse

 # Using the framework
 ## Android